 And in even stronger terms:

-“I assure you,” He said, ‘unless you are converted and become like children, , you will never get into the kingdom from heaven…’” Matthew 18:4
+“I assure you,” He said, ‘unless you are converted and become like children, , youwill never get into the kingdom from heaven…’” Matthew 18:4

 The Catechism of the Catholic Church:

 526 To become a child in relation to God is the condition for entering the kingdom.
 For this, we must humble ourselves and become little.
 Even more: to become “children of God” we mu–t be “born from above” or “born of God”.
 Only when Christ is formed in us will the mystery of Christmas be fulfilled in us.
-Christmas is the mystery of this “marvelous exchange”:
+Christmas is the mystery of this “marvelous exchange”:O marvelous exchange!
+Man’s Creator has become man, born of the Virgin.
+We have been made sharers in the divinity of Christ who humbled himself to share our humanity.

 A relationship to the living God is child’s play.
 Listen to this exchange between my young children: